dvgamerr-app/dvgamerr-app.github.io/src/components/work/en/2022-work-scg-do.md

 - Collaborate closely with business, discovery, delivery, and IT teams or related teams across the organization.
 - Provide preventive actions and long-term solutions to resolve problems.
 - Analyze problems and find resolutions during code deployment or production incidents.
-- Experience in Agile environments and practices, such as Test-Driven Development, Pair Programming, and Continuous Integration and Delivery, is a plus.
+- Experience in Agile environments and practices, such as Test-Driven Development, Pair Programming, and Continuous Integration and Delivery.
-- Build CI/CD for Java with the MuleSoft Framework on the GoCD platform.
+- Build CI/CD for Java with the `MuleSoft` Framework on the GoCD platform.
-- Maintain the MuleSoft API Gateway.
+- Maintain the `MuleSoft` API Gateway.
-- Develop the internal system 'Do Utilization' with the team.
+- Develop the internal system `Do Utilization` with the team.